Module 1 › Lesson 3

 Here is one last example of a web service, showing current weather radar.
 The resource this long URL returns is an image.

-Figure 1.
+Response from a web service that produces an image Figure 4.
 Response from a NOAA weather radar web service showing current precipitation at the time the image was captured.
 The response is an image covering the continental U.S., demonstrating that web services can return more types of information than only text.

 You can see, though, that the image is of limited use by itself; it is intended to be consumed by an application that then does something with it, like overlay it onto a national map.
 For example, ArcGIS Online can display map data from a web service.

-Figure 2.
+ArcGIS Online displays a web service Figure 5.
 The ArcGIS Online Map Viewer is an application capable of displaying the response of a web map service.
-The radar imagery shown in the viewer comes from a NOAA web service, while the gray map in the background comes from an Esri web service.
+The radar imagery shown in the viewer comes from a NOAA web service, while the gray basemap in the background comes from an Esri web service.

 If a web service is not a website, then what are we seeing when we enter these URLs?
-The response we see is the output of a program.
-Recall from earlier that a service is a program dedicated to a specific task.
-So, when we contact a web service via its endpoint URL, we are running a program.
-In the geocoding example above, Google hosts a program that converts coordinates into addresses and vice versa, but instead of installing this program on your computer, you use it via the web service by sending your input to an endpoint URL.
+The response we see is the output of a program dedicated to a specific type of input and output.
+So, when we contact this web service via its endpoint URL, we are running a program.

 Meant for machines, not people

-Why aren’t the results easier to read, and why are they formatted like code?
-Actually, we are not using the web services correctly when we try to view them in the browser.
-They are not meant for that.
+Why isn’t the output of these programs easier to read?
+Actually, we are not using the web services as intended when we try to view them in the browser.
 Web service responses are not really meant to be seen, or “consumed”, by humans at all, at least not in their raw form.
 Instead, web services are meant to be used by other applications.
 They are a way for applications to communicate with one another.

 If a human wants to see an address location on a map, they can just put the address into a search engine and see a map in the results.
-No one is going to fool with a web service for that.
 Behind the scenes, however, there are applications using services to work together to generate those results.
-Google Search, which is an application, is using Google’s geocoding service, sending your input to the service, receiving the response, and nicely displaying it on a map.
+Google Search is using Google’s geocoding service, sending your input to the service, receiving the response, and nicely displaying it on a map with the help of Google’s other map-related web services.

-Figure 3.
+Google search results with a map Figure 6.
 Google search results for the address “5151 Highland Rd, Baton Rouge, LA 70808, USA”, showing the address location as a point on a map.
 Google Search uses the Google Maps Geocoding API behind the scenes to translate the address into latitude and longitude coordinates (30.3964204, -91.1625273).

 Where the web was once a place where information was exchanged between people and applications, it is increasingly a system for connecting applications to each other through web services.
 The ability of applications to exchange information with other computer systems is known as interoperability.